mbret/theboard-client/README.md

 - Run 'sails lift' to start the server
 - Go to [http://localhost;1337](http://localhost;1337)

+# Production process
+- develop
+- run test 'grunt test'.
+This will run the test series (using mocha, etc)
+- test GUI
+- run check 'grunt check'. this will run jshint to check if js is correctly written

 # TODO
 - block bg change when sidebar is open/close (avoid lag)
 - wait for sidebar closed before load iframe (avoid lag)